 Leave bags, jackets, or belongings at home or in the care.
 For everyone’s health, please do not come and go during your visit.

 We understand that not being able to visit loved ones is difficult.
 We encourage patients to work with their care team on alternative methods to connect and give and receive support.
 Learn how you can connect virtually with your loved one during these times through our handout.

-No preventive vaccines are currently available for the virus causing COVID-19.
 Help us reduce the risk of COVID-19 transmission by taking these steps: